jessmartin/jessmartdotin-gatsby/src/markdown-pages/render-recap.md

 ## Themes

+After musing on the conference for a few days, in particular some of the "hallway track" conversations and the dinner afterwards, a few themes stood out to me.
+While these weren't the subject of any one of the talks, they did thread through all of them.

 ### Interop All The Things
 Throughout the day, there was a lot of discussion on how these tools will talk to each other and share data.